-Anyway, it's a great song, and we didn't need the exact lyrics to know that!
 It appears to be a portrait of someone, seemingly homeless?
-Or young.
+Or perhaps young.
 Or both.
-What I like the best about it is that is neither optimistic, nor pessimistic, in its portrayal, but real.
+The strength comes because the song is neither optimistic, nor pessimistic, in its portrayal, but honest and real.

 The few 1995 versions that circulate sound much like the October 28, 1994 arrangement.

 "Blackhole" did not seem to survive past 1995 in the setlists, though I'm told on the Odelay tours, Beck did soundcheck with it for fun, and there are occasional reports of it popping up.
-No bootlegs I know of happened to catch it if it did!
+No bootlegs I am aware happened to catch it if it did!